MMcClure11/bookshelf/.github/pull_request_template.md

 ### Code Checklist

 - [ ] Review your code.
+- [ ] Relevant tests added/modified.
+- [ ] Perform basic happy path test in the UI.

 <!-- can remove content below if issues have been referenced above -->

-- [ ] From command line, run `fly deploy` and verify success.
-- [ ] Perform basic happy path test in the UI.

 ***